william-vw/pqn/README.md

 ## Updated Querying Times

-Due to significant optimizations of the underlying PQN implementation, we can report much faster query execution times than currently reported in the PODS4H submission:
+Due to significant optimizations of the PQN implementation, we can report much faster query execution times than currently reported in the PODS4H submission:

 | Query                                       | Execution Time (ms) |
 |---------------------------------------------|---------------------|